 Turtle Release at Playa Bacocho: Things to do in Puerto Escondido

-I participated in a turtle release a couple of years ago at Playa Bacocho and it was a great experience.
+A few years ago, I participated in a turtle release at Playa Bacocho and it was a great experience.
 This beach is tucked away on the northwestern edge of Puerto Escondido and is usually quite empty.

 I recommend arriving a bit before the turtle release so you can walk around and enjoy the pretty beach.
 There isn’t a ton to do here, but it’s nice to walk and explore the picturesque coastline for a little bit.